 Phase 2: Intervention

-You and your psychologists will work together on the treatment plan developed during phase 1.
+You and your psychologist will work together on the treatment plan developed during phase 1.
 This plan may be revised if needed as therapy progresses.
-The length of phase varies according to your needs.
+The length of the phase varies according to your needs.

 Phase 3: Termination and Relapse Prevention

 During the final few sessions of therapy, your progress in therapy will be reviewed, and a toolbox of strategies will be created to help you maintain your treatment gains.